Javastro/astrogrid-legacy/astrogrid/desktop/api/examples/recipes/README.txt

-Basic Examples.
+Connection Recipes for languages other than Java.

+(for Java, see java/examples/Connect.java)

 Each subdirectory contains examples of using the ACR for a particular programming language.

-The python examples are the most extensive.

-other subdirectories contain minimal examples of connecting to the ACR only
+Some of these have been contributed and are not actively tested - please let me know if you encounter problems.
+Also, I'd appreciate recipes for other languages - Fortran, IDL, R, etc.